-Special-needs children pose a vast range of challenges to educators looking for effective teaching strategies for the special education classroom.
-These suggestions should come in handy for teachers working with special-needs students.
+Looking for effective teaching strategies for your special education classroom?
+These quick suggestions should come in handy for teachers working with special-needs students who pose certain challenges.

 Working with short attention spans

 - Set clear expectations for all students.

 - Break assignments into smaller pieces to work on in short time periods.

 - Space breaks between assignments so students can refocus on their tasks.

 - Share ideas with parents so they can help with homework.